What’s your favorite song?

 It is my favorite song because it led me to many different roads of music: folk, country, bluegrass, New Orleans, Appalachian… they are too numerous to list.

 It’s my favorite song because it made me feel that music was hand-hewn and not something so far beyond me that it was impossible achieve.
 For the first time in my life music became a living breathing thing in my life and not just wonderful grooves on vinyl.
 It also brought kinship with the music of my father.
-I began to understand his love of Johnny Cash and finally got his affection for Hank Wilson.
+I began to understand his love of Johnny Cash and finally got his affection for Hank Williams.
 “The Weight” did that for me.

 Every time I hear the guitar start that beautifully mournful roll into its opening line, all those feelings of family, friends and times-had roll back to me as Levon Helm starts to sing.
 And when it comes to its closing, whatever mood I may have been in, it is improved with bittersweet memories of times gone and times to come.